dotnet/csharplang/proposals/low-level-struct-improvements.md

 The [rationale](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-7.2/span-safety.md#struct-this-escape) for this default is reasonable but there is nothing inherently wrong with a `struct` escaping `this` by reference, it is simply the default chosen by the span safety rules.

-To fix this the attribute `System.Runtime.CompilerServices.RefThisEscapesAttribute` will be used to specify that `this` is *ref-safe-to-escape* in the calling method.
+To fix this the attribute `System.Runtime.CompilerServices.RefThisEscapesAttribute` will be used to specify that `this` is *ref-safe-to-escape* to the calling method.
 It can be applied to individual methods or properties in `struct`.
 When applied to `struct` declaration itself it is treated as if it were applied to all methods / properties in the type.

 ```c#
 // Option 1